 In a medium-sized mixing bowl, sift together the flour, sugar, baking powder, and salt.
 Make a well in the center.

-Pour into the well in the dry ingredients and mix until just combined.
-(Batter should still have some lumps—do not over-mix.)
+Pour the wet ingredients into the well in the dry ingredients and mix until just combined.
+The batter should still have a few lumps—do not over-mix.

 Lightly oil a heavy-bottomed skillet or griddle and place over medium heat.
 Once hot, add the batter to the pan, about 1/4 cup at a time.

-Flip the pancakes when bubbles begin to form on the surface and the edges have started to rise.
-Cook the other side of the pancakes for about 1 to 2 minutes more, or until golden brown.
+once bubbles begin to form on the surface and the edges have started to rise, flip the pancakes.
+Cook the other side for about 1 to 2 minutes more, or until golden brown.

 Repeat until all of the batter is used, keeping the pancakes warm either on a plate beneath a towel or in a 200 F oven.
 Serve with your favorite toppings.